Strippit Houdaille

 Power-Strip Inside Control.

-Kooltronic 6000 BTU Air Conditioner Mounted on "A" Control.
+Kooltronic 6000 BTU Air Conditioner Mounted on Side of "A" Control.

 Also Note P.C.-Based